 Brass, Reeds, and Percussion is WLRH’s longest running program, started in 1976 by musician Darryl Adams, who used this hourly program to share a love of John Phillips Sousa marches, wind-band peformances, and seasonal celebrations.
 His St. Patrick's Day episode was always a hit.
 WLRH's earliest roots thrives thanks to Darryl sharing his energy and talents with our Tennessee Valley listening community.
 Darryl was a rare champion for music who helped start one of WLRH's greatest traditions.
 We'll always be proud to have his association.

 Darryl G. Adams, March 30, 1939 - October 18, 2011

 Local College Bands:

 High School Bands and Orchestras ...

 If your musical organization is not listed on our page, please send contact information to John Hightower at [email protected]

-BRP and WLRH are pleased to promote the concerts and other events of these organizations.
 To arrange to have your event announced on BRP, e-mail John Hightower at [email protected] or you can submit your non-profit event to our website.
 To arrange for a public service announcement to run throughout WLRH’s broadcast day, e-mail PSA Requests at [email protected].
 Please allow AT LEAST five weeks advance notice for all PSA requests.